intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/README.md

 # Chapter 6 GPU Acceleration

-Apart from the significant acceleration capabilites on Intel CPUs, BigDL-LLM also supports optimizations and acceleration for running LLMs (large language models) on Intel GPUs.
+Apart from the significant acceleration capabilites on Intel CPUs, IPEX-LLM also supports optimizations and acceleration for running LLMs (large language models) on Intel GPUs.

-BigDL-LLM supports optimizations of any [*HuggingFace transformers*](https://huggingface.co/docs/transformers/index) model on Intel GPUs with the help of low-bit techniques, modern hardware accelerations and latest software optimizations.
+IPEX-LLM supports optimizations of any [*HuggingFace transformers*](https://huggingface.co/docs/transformers/index) model on Intel GPUs with the help of low-bit techniques, modern hardware accelerations and latest software optimizations.

 #### 6B model running on Intel Arc GPU (real-time screen capture):